pasqal-io/pasqal-cloud/README.md

 # You can also choose to run your batch on an emulator using the optional argument 'device_type'
 # For using a basic single-threaded QPU emulator that can go up to 10 qubits, you can specify the "EMU_FREE" device type.
-# "EMU_SV", which is a more performant version, is not available on this platform yet.
 from sdk import DeviceType
 batch = sdk.create_batch(serialized_sequence, [job1,job2], device_type=DeviceType.EMU_FREE)